Optimize storage on your Mac

 Store in iCloud

-Helps you store files from your Desktop and Documents folders in iCloud Drive, store photos and videos in iCloud Photo Library, and optimize storage by keeping only recently opened files when space is needed.
+Helps you store files from your Desktop and Documents folders in iCloud Drive, store photos and videos in iCloud Photo Library, store Messages and attachments in iCloud, and optimize storage by keeping only recently opened files on your Mac when space is needed.

-You can modify these settings later in iCloud preferences and Photos preferences.
+You can modify these settings later in iCloud preferences, Photos preferences, and Messages preferences.

 Helps you optimize iTunes and Mail attachment storage.
 When space is needed on your Mac, watched movies and email attachments are automatically removed from your Mac.